-- Carolien Jacobs (Assistant Professor) Joanne van der Leun (Dean, Professor of Criminology) Katrien Klep (Assistant Professor) Amalia Campos Delgado (Assistant professor) Janine Ubink (Professor of Law, Governance and Development) Danielle Chevalier (Assistant Professor) Maryla Klajn (Postdoc researcher/lecturer) Roosmarijn van Es (Assistant professor)
+- Judith van Uden (PhD Candidate) Joanne van der Leun (Dean, Professor of Criminology) Katrien Klep (Assistant Professor) Amalia Campos Delgado (Assistant professor) Janine Ubink (Professor of Law, Governance and Development) Danielle Chevalier (Assistant Professor) Maryla Klajn (Postdoc researcher/lecturer) Roosmarijn van Es (Assistant professor)

 Although qualitative research methods are often identified with the social sciences more generally than with the discipline of law in particular, also lawyers and legal scholars do make use of qualitative research methods.
 Examples of this type of research are studies that examine people's perception of law and justice, the interactions between different courts, the effects of gender, or legal aid and access to justice.
 This introductory course will discuss different qualitative methods.
 It aims to provide PhD-candidates with an understanding of the purpose and appropriate use of the major qualitative research methods, and to equip researchers with the skills to decide whether their research topic requires the use of qualitative research methods, to select the most appropriate research methods and to know how to report on them.

 Mode of instruction